hanfezh/pretty-protobuf/README.md

-# Pretty Proto
+# Pretty Protobuf
 It is a plugin for [Sublime Text](https://www.sublimetext.com) 3 & 4, used to prettify the debug string of [Protobuf](https://developers.google.com/protocol-buffers) messages.

 Use [Python Lex-Yacc](https://www.dabeaz.com/ply) to parse the debug string.

 ## Installation

-Install "Pretty Proto" via [Package Control](https://packagecontrol.io/).
+Install "Pretty Protobuf" via [Package Control](https://packagecontrol.io/).

 Or manually, take macOS as an example: